vosaul/status.im/source/developer_tools/access_eth_provider.md

 Further details around the structure we have all settled on together can be found in [EIP 1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md).

-### Using web3 Rather Than the Provider
+### Using Web3 Rather Than the Provider

 You can see that the EIP suggests using `await ethereum.send('eth_sendTransaction', [/* ... */]);`, after being granted full access, but we feel this is likely confusing.
-Most developers already use `web3` when sending transactions (of any kind - i.e. it could be `web3.eth.defaultBlock` or `web3.eth.estimateGas`).
+Most developers already use `web3` when sending transactions (of any kind - i.e. it could be `web3.eth.defaultBlock` or `web3.eth.estimateGas` etc.).
 While it is possible to use the provider without using `web3`, we just don't think many people will want to do that.

 This is why we suggest importing `web3` from the appropriate library for your Dapp, instantiating it, adding the new provider block above, and then handling transactions through `web3` as your normally would before the November 2, 2018 breaking changes.